ZX80: Name

-The ZX80 was named after the Z80 processor with the 'X' meaning "the mystery ingredient".
+The ZX80 was named after the Z80 processor with the "X" meaning "the mystery ingredient".

 Hardware

 Inside the ZX80: The Z80 is the large chip in center.
 4K ROM is the medium-sized chip in the upper right.
 1K RAM is implemented by two chips in the upper left.
 The video modulator is the metal box at the top.

 Internally, the machine was designed by Jim Westwood around a Z80 central processing unit with a clock speed of 3.25 MHz, and is equipped with 1 KB of static RAM and 4 KB of read-only memory (ROM).
 It has no sound output.

 The ZX80 is designed around readily available TTL ICs, without any custom chips; the only proprietary technology is the firmware.

 The machine is mounted in a small white plastic case, with a one-piece blue membrane keyboard on the front.
 There were problems with durability, reliability and overheating (despite appearances, the black stripes visible on the top rear of the case are merely cosmetic, and are not ventilation slots).

 Video output is black-and-white, character-based.
 However, the ZX80 character set includes some simple block-based graphics glyphs, allowing basic graphics to be accomplished, with some effort.
 One advantage to using monochrome video is that different colour broadcast standards (e.g. PAL, SECAM) simply were not an issue when the system was sold outside the UK.
 The NTSC standard was different enough that it required a hardware change (including an extra diode).

 Display was over an RF connection to a household television, and simple offline program storage was possible using a cassette recorder.
 The video display generator of the ZX80 used minimal hardware plus a combination of software to generate a video signal.
-(Some say this was an idea popularised by Don Lancaster in his 1978 book The TV Cheap Video Cookbook and his "TV Typewriter".
+This solution was "strikingly similar" to an idea popularised by Don Lancaster in his 1978 book The TV Cheap Video Cookbook and his "TV Typewriter".
 However, that design does not involve a microprocessor for video generation, and is not similar to the ZX80 in other aspects either.
 The ZX80 and ZX81 also employ very specific traits of the Z80 processor.)

 Unlike the later follow up, ZX81, the ZX80 can only generate a picture when it is idle, i.e. waiting for a key to be pressed.
 When running a BASIC program, or when pressing a key during editing, the TV display therefore blanks out (loses synchronisation) momentarily while the processor is busy.
 So a BASIC program has to introduce a pause for input to display the next change in graphical output, making smooth moving graphics impossible.
 This can be overcome only by very clever machine code tricks.
 These effectively have to replace the video rountines in ROM and embed the same in the normal program logic with exact timing, which is extremely cumbersome.
 However, a few such games were developed by skilled users or programmers later on.